“We were the most humiliated people on earth

 – Umar ibn Al-Khattab (r.a.)

 “Syukurlah Malaysia masih aman.”
-A statement often spoken with a tinge of sarcasm.
+A statement the locals often speak with a tinge of sarcasm.
 After a few months of staying in Turkey, I can truly and sincerely say: “Alhamdulillah, Malaysia masih aman.”

-Often when we put ourselves in someone else’s shoes it is at those moments that we are able to truly appreciate the blessings we still have.
-It is these times spent away from home that I have come to realization how much ni’mah Allah has bestowed upon us Muslims in Malaysia – and these blessings are often taken for granted.
+Often when we put ourselves in someone else’s shoes, it is at those moments that we are able to truly appreciate the blessings we still have.
+It is these times spent away from home that I have come to realize how much ni’mah Allah has bestowed upon us Muslims in Malaysia – and these blessings are often taken for granted.
 While the majority in Turkey are Muslims, their lifestyle says otherwise.
-We came to know some terrible events that happened to a good friend of ours and his Muslim acquaintances (may Allah protect them all): a lecturer who temporarily stopped his class so that everyone could perform the Zuhr / Asr prayer was warned by the Dean (yes, the Dean!) when a student complained what he did; an attempt to flunk a student who scored 90/100 just because he is “religious”; the dirty looks and the backbiting that ensue just because they are “religious”; etc.
+We came to know some terrible events that happened to a good friend of ours and his Muslim acquaintances (may Allah protect them all): a lecturer, who temporarily stopped his class so that everyone could perform the Zuhr / Asr prayer, was warned by the Dean (yes, the Dean!) when a student complained what he did; an attempt to flunk a student who scored 90/100 just because he is “religious”; as well as the dirty looks and the backbiting that ensue just because they are “religious”.

 And I think that’s one of the most important blessings that we still have, yet often overlook: that we still WANT ISLAM.

 It is undeniable that Malaysia is far from perfect – but we shouldn’t let these things blind us with ingratitude.
 I don’t know much about politics or economy, but I do know one thing: Rizq comes from our Rabb.
 He grants to and withholds from whomever He wishes.
 The GPS towards a country full of barakah is the Qur’an and the Sunnah.
-So when we make ANY decisions & actions, always, always, always return to the Qur’an and the authentic teachings of our Rasulallah s.a.w.
+So when we make ANY decision or action, always, always return to the Qur’an and the authentic teachings of our Rasulallah s.a.w.

-So stop complaining, and start mending our spiritually-broken self.
+We need to stop complaining, and start mending our spiritually-broken self.
 DO positive actions that conform with the Qur’an and Sunnah.
-Because only then Allah will grant that change we seek.
+Because only then will Allah grant that change in our country that we so desperately seek.